NAWardRox/reconftw_ai/README.md

 # ReconFTW-AI

-Integrate a local LLM with ReconFTW to interpret pentesting results by category (tested with `mistral:7b`, `llama3:8b`, `deepseek-r1:8b`, and `qwen2.5-coder:latest`).
+Integrate a local LLM or remote API with ReconFTW to interpret pentesting results by category.
+Supports both local Ollama models and remote LLM APIs with authentication.

 ## 🧠 What does it do?

-It analyzes ReconFTW outputs (`osint/`, `subdomains/`, `hosts/`, `webs/`) and generates a report using a local LLM, classifying the results based on the type of audience: executive, brief summary, or offensive bug bounty style.
+It analyzes ReconFTW outputs (`osint/`, `subdomains/`, `hosts/`, `webs/`) and generates a report using either a local LLM via Ollama or a remote LLM API, classifying the results based on the type of audience: executive, brief summary, or offensive bug bounty style.
 Prompts are loaded dynamically from a `prompts.json` file for easy customization.

 ## 📦 Installation

+### For Local Ollama Usage:

 1. Install Ollama:
 ```bash